University of Toronto • McGill University • University of Calgary • CJM-IU • Université Laval

 246 Bloor Street West

-Barbara Fallon, MSW, PhD. is an Assistant Professor at the Faculty of Social Work, University of Toronto.
-Dr. Fallon is the Director and Co-Investigator for the Canadian Incidence Study of Reported Child Abuse and Neglect, 2008 (CIS-2008), and was the Co-Manager of the CIS-2003 and for the Ontario Incidence Study of Reported Child Abuse and Neglect, 2003 (OIS-2003) at the Center for Excellence in Child Welfare (CECW) at the Faculty of Social Work, University of Toronto.
-She was also the co-Manger of these studies during the CIS-1998.
+Barbara Fallon, MSW, PhD, is an Assistant Professor at the Faculty of Social Work, University of Toronto.
+Dr. Fallon is the director and co-investigator for the Canadian Incidence Study of Reported Child Abuse and Neglect, 2008 (CIS-2008), and was the co-manager of the CIS-2003 and for the Ontario Incidence Study of Reported Child Abuse and Neglect, 2003 (OIS-2003) at the Center for Excellence in Child Welfare (CECW) at the University of Toronto Faculty of Social Work.
+She was also the co-manager of these studies during the CIS-1998.
 Dr. Fallon has managed several other national Canadian child welfare research projects.
 Research interests include child welfare workers, organizational behaviour and service delivery effectiveness.
 She has extensive experience in conducting research focusing primarily on women and children.
 Dr. Fallon has worked for 15 years in various capacities including program evaluation, child welfare, and non-profit management.
 She has published peer reviewed articles and book chapters on these topics.

 • Carolyn Golden, Research Assistant

-Carolyn Golden, MSW, completed her degree requirements with the Faculty of Social Work, University of Toronto through a field placement with the Canadian Incidence Study of Reported Child Abuse and Neglect, 2008 (CIS-2008).
+Carolyn Golden, MSW, completed her degree requirements with the University of Toronto Faculty of Social Work through a field placement with the CIS-2008.
 Ms. Golden continues to assist in the orientation and data collection for the CIS-2008 while working as a front line worker at a child protection agency.
 Ms Golden has worked in child welfare for the past three years.
-Furthermore, she has previous experience working with the City of Toronto as an Integration Facilitator for children with special needs, as well as, community level work regarding homelessness and mental health.
+Furthermore, she has previous experience working with the City of Toronto as an Integration Facilitator for children with special needs, as well as community level work regarding homelessness and mental health.

-Barbara Lee, BA, BSW-Child Welfare Specialization, is completing her MSW-Specializing in Children and Family and Collaborative Graduate Studies in Ethnic and Pluralism at the University of Toronto.
+Barbara Lee, BA, BSW (Child Welfare Specialization), MSW (Specializing in Children and Family and Collaborative Graduate Studies in Ethnic and Pluralism), is a doctoral student at the University of Toronto.
 Barbara Lee has worked in various capacities including positions at multicultural community agencies, youth residential group homes, and front-line child protection.
-Barbara Lee is a research assistant with the Canadian Incident Study of Reported Child Abuse and Neglect, 2008 (CIS-2008).
+Barbara Lee is a research assistant with the CIS-2008.

 Centre for Research on Children and Families